waqaarahmed/LinkedIn_Scrapper/README.md

 Specific web driver for Chrome browser used by Selenium.

-Usage
+## Usage

+#### Setup Environment:

-Setup Environment: Install Python and necessary libraries (selenium, pandas) if not already installed.
+Install Python and necessary libraries (`selenium`, `pandas`) if not already installed.

+#### Install WebDriver:

-Install WebDriver: Download and install the Chrome WebDriver compatible with your Chrome browser version.
+Download and install the Chrome WebDriver compatible with your Chrome browser version.

+#### Run Script:

-Run Script: Execute the provided Python script (linkedin_scrapper.py) in a Python environment.
+Execute the provided Python script (`linkedin_scrapper.py`) in a Python environment.

-Wait for Execution: The script will automate the process of navigating to LinkedIn, scraping job listings, and saving the data to a CSV file.
+#### Wait for Execution:

+The script will automate the process of navigating to LinkedIn, scraping job listings, and saving the data to a CSV file.

+#### Data Analysis:

-Data Analysis: Analyze the extracted job data stored in the CSV file (linkedin.csv) using tools like Excel, Python, or any data analysis tool of your choice.
+Analyze the extracted job data stored in the CSV file (linkedin.csv) using tools like Excel, Python, or any data analysis tool of your choice.
 Customization
 Search Criteria: Modify the url variable in the script to specify different search criteria (e.g., job title, location) for LinkedIn job listings.
 Number of Listings: Adjust the n variable to scrape a specific number of job listings from the search results.